 He joined the Canadian Foreign Service in September 1973.
 From 1981 to 1985, he was Economic Counsellor at the Canadian Delegation to NATO.
 In September 1992, he was posted to Moscow as Minister and Deputy Head of Mission.
 In 1995 he became Associate Chief Air Negotiator, then Deputy Head of the Policy Branch and Director-General, Federal-Provincial Relations in Foreign Affairs and International Trade.
 He was named High Commissioner to the Islamic Republic of Pakistan in August 1998.
 In September 2001, he became Ambassador to the Republic of Indonesia.
 He was also accredited to Timor Leste.

 He retired from the Foreign Service on September 23d, 2011.
-He is a Senior Fellow at the Graduate School of Public and International Affairs, Faculty of Social Sciences, University of Ottawa, a Fellow of the Canadian Global Affairs Institute, and a Member of the Board of the Conference of Defence Associations Institute.
-He is the author of the CDA Institute’s Strategic Outlook for Canada 2016.
+He is an Advisor to the President of the University of Ottawa for Security, Women and Peace as well as a Senior Fellow at the Graduate School of Public and International Affairs, Faculty of Social Sciences, University of Ottawa, a Fellow of the Canadian Global Affairs Institute, and a former Member of the Board of the Conference of Defence Associations Institute.
+He was the author or co-author of four iterations of the Conference of Defence Association Institute’s Strategic Outlook for Canada 2013-16.
 He is a former board member of WIND Mobile Canada.
-He is President of Ferry de Kerckhove International Consultants Inc.
+Advisor to the Canada Arab Institute and to the Canada Pakistan Business Council, he is President of Golden Advice Inc. and member of the Board of the Collège militaire royal St. Jean.